An asteroid found in exile in the outer reaches of the Solar System has had its composition confirmed by ESO’s Very Large Telescope (VLT).

-The study of asteroid 2004 EW95 revealed that it was carbon-rich, meaning it most likely began in the asteroid belt between Mars and Jupiter but was then flung out into the Kuiper Belt – the region of icy objects beyond Neptune – backing theories that the asteroid belt was once much larger than it is today.
+The study of asteroid 2004 EW95 revealed that it was carbon-rich, meaning it most likely originated in the asteroid belt between Mars and Jupiter but was flung out into the Kuiper Belt – the region of icy objects beyond Neptune – backing theories that the asteroid belt was once much larger than it is today.

 The research team’s attention was first drawn to the rocky body when it was routinely observed with the Hubble Space Telescope, which found that the pattern of reflected light – known as its reflectance spectrum – from the object suggested it was more than a simple Kuiper Belt object.

 “The reflectance spectrum of 2004 EW95 was clearly distinct from the other observed outer Solar System objects,” says Tom Seccull of Queen’s University Belfast who led the study.